Interview Query

 Always remember: Make your recommendations ACTIONABLE.
 Here are some specific tips for DoorDash analytics case studies:

-• Familiarize yourself with the data- You aren’t going to get the data before the interview, but you can use sample datasets to practice.
-Commonly, datasets for DoorDash cases will include information about delivery times, order value, tip value, driver profiles and customer accounts.
+• Familiarize yourself with the data— You won’t get the data before the interview, but you can use sample datasets to practice.
+Common datasets for DoorDash cases include information about delivery times, order value, tip value, driver profiles, and customer accounts.

-• Ask for clarification- DoorDash case studies tend to be vague to start.
-For example: Why is there so much variation between order times and pickup?
+• Ask for clarification— DoorDash case studies tend to be vague to start with.
+For example, why is there so much variation between order times and pickup?
 Practice asking clarifying questions for business problems related to DoorDash.

-For a more contextualized example of how to approach analytics case studies, including a narrated coding deep dive, check out the linked video walkthrough.
+Check out the linked video walkthrough for a more contextualized example of how to approach analytics case studies, including a narrated coding deep dive.
 It is very similar to what you might face at DoorDash.
 While watching, keep in mind the tips above and how you would adjust your approach:

 data analytics case study